-The COE CSW cooperates with various scientific and academic institutions such as the U.S. Naval War College, the Polish Naval Academy, the Bundeswehr University in München, the European University Viadrina Frankfurt (Oder) and the Centre for Maritime Research and Experimentation (CMRE) in La Spezia.
+The COE CSW cooperates with various scientific and academic institutions such as the Munich Security Conference, the U.S. Naval War College, the Polish Naval Academy, the Bundeswehr University in München, the European University Viadrina Frankfurt (Oder) and the Centre for Maritime Research and Experimentation (CMRE) in La Spezia.

 The Universität der Bundeswehr München, which has become an integral part of both the national and international research communities, reflects Humboldt’s ideal of a university that not only teaches but also conducts research.